Desserts/TreatsTraditional Millionaire Shortbread Squares

 • Stir in the golden syrup and condensed milk.

-• Wait until it’s completely combined and then pour over the cooked base and bake for a further 20 minutes.
+• Wait until it’s completely combined, then pour it over the cooked base and bake for an additional 20 minutes.

-• Take it out from the oven and let it cool after 20 minutes have passed.
+• Take it out of the oven and let it cool after 20 minutes have passed.

 To make the chocolate topping

-• Melt the chocolate over a bowl of simmering water making sure no water gets into the chocolate.
+• Melt the chocolate over a bowl of simmering water, ensuring that no water comes into contact with the chocolate.

 • Spread the chocolate topping over the cooled caramel filling.